 In the video below, Senator Jeff Sessions was asking Lynch if she believed illegal aliens crossing the border had the same rights to employment in America as Americans and lawful, legal immigrants.

-Unsurprisingly, she said she preferred these illegal aliens to participate in the workforce than not to, and that the right to work is shared by everyone, regardless how they arrived to America.
+Unsurprisingly, she said she preferred these illegal aliens to participate in the workforce than not to, and that the right to work is shared by everyone, regardless how they arrived in America.

 With this reasoning, it is no surprise that she also supports Obama’s unlawful executive action he took on amnesty.
 I’m not sure about others, but I never have much optimism for ALL nominations under this president.
 Every single nominee in every department are incompetent, liberal individuals aiding in Obama to downgrade this country.